aws/s2n-quic/netbench/netbench-scenarios/README.md

 }
 ```

-The can then run their scenario generator:
+They can then run their scenario generator:

 ```shell
 $ cargo run -- --help